 While many of the available configuration options in the KendoReact DatePicker relate to making the DatePicker your own through quick configurations, there may come a time where a deeper level of customization is needed.
 With this in mind, the KendoReact DatePicker offers a custom renderer for every aspect of the UI component, including the DateInput, Calendar, PopUp, the ToggleButton and more.
 This allows a developer to take full control over the look and feel of every piece of the KendoReact DatePicker.

 The React DatePicker is a perfect component to be used in any form where a date may need to be selected.
 Beyond the default behavior, this React UI component also has styling and properties that can flag the component as invalid, and the KendoReact DatePicker can easily be integrated into a plain HTML form element, the KendoReact Form component, or any other React form library.

-The KendoReact DatePicker component supports globalization out of the box.
-The format of the date placeholder and the calendar that pops up can be updated and changed depending on the locale of the user, without needing to manually update the component.
+The KendoReact DateInput component supports globalization out of the box, which means that the format of the date placeholder and date can change depending on the locale of the user without needing to manually reconfigure the React component.

 By default, the KendoReact DatePicker is in an uncontrolled state, meaning that the form data tied to the component is handled by the DOM itself.
 However, making the DatePicker work in a controlled mode, when the form data is handled by the React component itself, can easily be done by just defining the date value of the component.

 The KendoReact DatePicker features several different ways to select dates using just keyboard navigation.
 This includes typing in the date, incrementing the value of each slot of a date with the arrow keys or opening the calendar and traversing through the displayed days to select a particular date.